It is not the voyage of nature which constrains enthusiasm

 Rain made for heavy going.
-Eroded rock faces & washed out passageways caused delays, turning parties around completely, driving them home.
-Rivers could wash out bridges, or carry away the stock, the dogs, even the horses, at a moments notice.
+Eroded rock faces & washed out passages caused delays, turning parties around completely, driving them home.
+Rivers could wash out bridges or carry away the stock, the dogs, even the horses, at a moments notice.

 On any given day the wind and sun could wear you dry, even after heavy snow.
 Parched landscapes offered little shelter.
 Being caught for too long in the summer could mean sickening heat-stroke, or worse.
 Nevermind the sunburn.
 They say the nor'wester drives men mad some times.
 With good cause.

 We tend to think of mother nature as static and unfeeling - Summer hot, winter cold.
 But here exposed upon the land we find her - dangerous, vivid and brightly alive...

 Only the falcon's call

 and a long way down

 Whatever the challenge on the day, musterers and hunters of the high country dealt with each as it arose.